Showing 12 results

 • Correspondence, indemnity certificates and valuations for the documents for 1999 and 2002.
 Typed, printed and handwritten, 14 pieces, dated 7 September 1999 - 12 December 2002.

-• Correspondence and documentation between the British Library and the Royal Asiatic Society concerning the loan of the manuscripts to other exhibitions.
-Typed, 8 pieces, dated 28 October 2010 - 7 February 2011.
+• Correspondence and documentation between the British Library and the Royal Asiatic Society concerning the termination of the loan agreement and the discussion of returning the manuscripts.
+Typed, 10 pieces, dated 28 October 2010 - 7 February 2011.

 • Loan documentation, indemnity certificate and valuations for the manuscripts for 2014.
 Typed and printed, 28 pieces.